ekulno/dldi/readme.md

 # Dynamic Linked-Data Index

 Source code repository of the Dynamic Linked-Data Index (DLDI), a storage backend for Linked Data.
+Developed as part of my master's project.

 ## Purpose

 There is a need for a persistable and queryable linked-data format which supports performant updates.
 HDT satisfies this, except it does not support performant data removals.
 This software should satisfy this niche.

+**Discontinued** since [Trident](https://github.com/jrbn/trident) solves the problem in a better way (simultaneous queries over different static structures with on-the-fly mergeable results, combined with merges of the structures in background processes).

 ## Features